-GP practices and pharmacists are being ‘strongly encouraged’ to continue vaccinating as many people as possible against flu, due to low levels of uptake.
+GP practices and pharmacists are being ‘strongly encouraged’ to continue vaccinating as many people as possible against flu, due to low levels of flu vaccination uptake.

 Public Health England, which issued the call, noted vaccination clinics had started later than normal this flu season due to manufacturing problems with the nasal spray for children and a delay in the World Health Organization’s recommendation on influenza strains.

-PHE stressed that vaccinations needed to continue over the coming weeks, despite this usually being a period when vaccination activity slows.
+PHE stressed that flu vaccination needed to continue over the coming weeks to boost uptake, despite this usually being a period when vaccination activity slows.

 It follows an alert sent out by PHE’s London team encouraging children to get vaccinated, after it revealed only 19% of pre-school age children in the city had received the vaccine – half the rate for the UK.